TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Front end/Web-Application.md

 when requesting an object which is related to another object.

 This is caused by infinite recursion when jackson (which is part of Jpa) tries to serialize both sides of this relationship.
-To solve this issue there are 2 primary ways of doing this.
+To solve this issue there are 2 primary ways of doing this:

 1. Adding an @JsonIgnore in the parent of the relationship
 ```java
 Parent.class